 That underlying story is anchored by this footage, in its own way, as it explores the consequences of this documentary on its subjects.
 The only reason Peter and Sam knew to look at the party footage was that the first four episodes of American Vandal had been made available—on Vimeo, which is such a perfect detail—and had “gone viral.”
 Lots of television shows or movies use virality in their storytelling: Orange is the New Black just did a story about a YouTube account that “went viral,” for example.
 But American Vandal digs deeper than just claiming that clips are being watched widely: it uses montages to depict the different messages being received, and recreates the forensic responses to other true crime series in ways that have direct ramifications on the story.
 The choice to have the show’s narrative overtaken by the reception of the first half of the series itself means that the show has to reckon with the consequences of telling its story, but those consequences are not broadly drawn, nor are they overstated.
 They are spoken of not as less as numbers of comments or views, and more as tangible responses, shown as individual posts and anchored in the realism of listener forensics much the same as the video footage and images seen throughout the series.

 And these details are crucial when American Vandal makes clear it wants to be something more than dick jokes.
 While a few characters like history teacher Mr. Kraz live on the edge of outright parody, most remain grounded by this realism, which helps when the show starts to sketch out the consequences of the project.
-Dylan’s girlfriend Mackenzie is a Twitch streamer, which eventually plays a role in the story, but the show isn’t making any kind of joke about Twitch streaming, or about girl gamers, or about MacKenzie’s character in general, which keeps her arc from playing without significant melodrama.
+Dylan’s girlfriend Mackenzie is a Twitch streamer, which eventually plays a role in the story, but the show isn’t making any kind of joke about Twitch streaming, or about girl gamers, or about MacKenzie’s character in general, which keeps her arc from playing as overly melodramatic.
 When Sara Pearson confronts Peter about the way she was depicted in the documentary, she expresses real anger, and because all of the artifacts we’ve seen of her have been realistic the show is able to take her anger seriously.
 And when Sam talks to Gabi toward the end of the series, the show uses the audio from the production’s microphone but finds video through someone else’s social media, enabling a level of intimacy that sells the real friendship between the two characters.